-Not only will scuba diving introduce a child to a great deal of science, it's good clean fun.
-When kids have the opportunity to go scuba diving, they put down the video games, turn off the TV and dive into a mysterious world of exotic plants and animals.
+Not only will scuba diving introduce a child to a great deal of science, but it’s also good fun.
+When kids have the opportunity to go scuba diving, they put down the video games, turn off the TV, and dive into a mysterious world of exotic plants and animals.
 Furthermore, the physical activity will help their bodies grow strong and their minds become disciplined.

 Masks are often the first piece of scuba equipment that a child is introduced to.
-With just a good fitting mask, a kid can explore the underwater world close to the shore.
+With just a well-fitting mask, a kid can explore the underwater world close to the shore.

-Mask are made of rubber, silicone and neoprene.
+Masks are made of rubber, silicone, and neoprene.
 It is important to try on several masks to allow the child to learn that each one will fit and feel different.
 Help your child find a mask that fits perfectly and feels soft and snug on his face.

 The strap that holds the mask on the child’s head should be adjustable and comfortable.
 A popular style is the wide split strap because it conforms to the back of the head and feels more secure.

 The traditional, stick-like snorkel is often the second piece of scuba equipment the child learns to use.
 This simple snorkel attaches to the strap of the mask, allowing the child to swim along the surface of the water with his eyes facing downward while breathing through the snorkel.

 Header underwater with the snorkel

 With practice, he will learn to swim for a few seconds under the water with his mask and snorkel.
 He will do this by placing his tongue into the snorkel’s mouthpiece and going underwater.
 Even if the entire snorkel is underwater, he is keeping the water from entering his mouth.
 When he surfaces, he blows the water out of his snorkel and continues to swim along the surface while watching the world below him.